 For many of our supporters, a gift that is planned now but completed in the future is the best way to meet charitable goals.
-These gifts allow you to retain lifetime control of the gift assets, meaning you can use them if you need them.
-But you can also enjoy knowing you have planned a gift that can make an important impact at a later time.
+These gifts allow you to retain lifetime control of the gift assets (you can use them if you need them) while knowing you have planned a gift that can make an important impact at a later time.